Tuesday, 17 December 2019

 EKAMBARESWARAR SHIVA TEMPLE

-This Shiva temple is on the way to the Gingee fort from Main road.
+This Shiva temple is on the way to the Gingee fort from Main Road.
 The Shiva temple is facing west and Ambal sannidhi is facing South.
 The Shiva’s shrine is built with padabandha adhisthana, The Shrine consists of sanctum and artha mandapam.
-The sanctum walls koshtas are empty and in thorana squatting lions are carved.
-The prakaram is common for Shiva and Ambal’s sannadhi and the roof stones are missing many places.
+The sanctum walls of koshtas are empty and in thorana squatting lions are carved.
+The praharam is common for Shiva and Ambal’s sannadhi and the roof stones are missing many places.

 NOTE TO THE VISITORS:

-This monument Gingee fort will be kept opened between 09.00 hrs to 17.00 hrs.
+This monument Gingee Fort will be kept open between 09.00 hrs to 17.00 hrs.
 Entry tickets will be issued from 09.00 hrs to 16.30 hrs.
 Entry is restricted after 16.30 hrs.
 Climbing of the hill will be stopped after 15.00 hrs.
 The entry ticket costs Rs 25 for Indian Citizens and Rs 300 for the foreigners.

 HOW TO REACH: